learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 #### Key Indexes

 With key indexes, we use the Object's variable name, followed by the key string we want to use wrapped in square brackets.
-This is very similar to accesing an element in an Array via its index number.
+This is very similar to accessing an element in an Array via its index number.

 ```js
 var pikachu = {};